 “Shelter in Peace’s assistance has been invaluable by offering and making available affordable temporary housing to our refugee client population.”

 — Jewish Family & Community Services

-An older craftsman three bedroom one bathroom unit in the heart of Alameda has been a lovely resting place for three refugee families in the past two years.
-One family was from Guatemala, one from Mexico, and one from Afghanistan.
-They have all loved the ease this house provides to access to shopping and schools, and the warmth of its lovely dark wood details.
+An older craftsman three bedroom one bathroom unit in the heart of Alameda has been a lovely resting place for four refugee families in the past three years.
+One family was from Guatemala, one from Mexico, and two from Afghanistan.
+They have all loved the ease of access this house provides to shopping and schools, and the warmth of its lovely dark wood details.
 It has a large kitchen, formal dining room, and large living room.
 It feels like a true home to our new families.

-Shelter in Peace has just brought on-line a two bedroom two bath downstairs unit which would be perfect for a family of 4.
-It has a brand new kitchen, with a lovely backyard with a basketball hoop, washer/dryer in the garage, and is close to Park Street.
-Shelter in Peace has just resettled its first family into this unit.
+This two bedroom, two bath downstairs unit is perfect for a small family.
+It has an updated kitchen, a lovely backyard with a basketball hoop, a washer/dryer in the garage, and is close to Park Street.
+Shelter in Peace has rented this unit to families from Afghanistan and Haiti.

 Alameda Two Bedroom Unit

-Shelter in Peace has just placed a family from Haiti in a beautiful two bedroom, one bathroom unit in the heart of Alameda.
+Shelter in Peace has placed two families, one from Haiti and one from Afghanistan, in a beautiful two bedroom, one bathroom unit in the heart of Alameda.
 It is a unit filled with light and warmth, and comes from the graciousness and compassion of St. Joseph Basilica.
-It is a perfect fit for the Mom, two girls and a very tiny baby boy who are now living there.
+It is perfect for small families.